phthom/icpmn320/4-LDAP.md

 ![ldapclusterip](./images/ldapclusterip.png)

-To get access to the Open LDAP portal, use the following URL (where the i-address is the VM ip address):
+To get access to the Open LDAP portal, use the following URL (where the ip address is the master VM ip address):

 `http://<masterip>:31080`